 Have you ever been curious about what skills and abilities are required to become a flight instructor?
 Perhaps you've never given it a second thought, our suggestion is that you should.

-We sat down for 5 minutes with Tom, a flight instructor for FTA.
-He explains what he enjoys about teaching others to fly and his journey to get where he is now.
+Tom, an instructor for FTA explains what he enjoys about teaching others to fly and his journey to get where he is now.

 Why did you train to become a pilot?

 When I was 19 and a student I started to work as a secretary in an aviation company.
 Within months of working there, I grew a passion for aviation and fell in love with the idea of being a pilot.
 I started in flight operations and became exposed to pilots, hearing their stories and how they explained things.

 Despite my growing interest, I knew the cost and felt like it was impossible for me, something that was entirely out of my reach.